 All capital gains and dividends are free of UK tax.
 Foreign withholding taxes may apply, however.
-Dividends received within an ISA are ignored when considering your available dividend allowance (£1,000 in 2023/24 and £500 in 2024/25).
+Dividends received within an ISA are ignored when considering your available dividend allowance (£500 in 2024/25).
 Outside of an ISA the tax on dividends exceeding the dividend allowance ranges from 8.75% for basic rate taxpayers to 39.35% for additional rate taxpayers.